kellyluo25/recollectives/_posts/nothing-at-22.md

-## how can a person know everything at eighteen and nothing at twenty-two
+###### how can a person know everything at eighteen and nothing at twenty-two

+There's this lyric in "Nothing new" off Red (Taylor's Version) that Phoebe sings—"*and I wake up in the middle of the night / it's like I can feel time moving*"—and it explains this sudden vertigo I've always tried to place, but have been too disoriented to describe.

+"Nothing new" is the song for burnt-out ingenues who get burned if they continue to flirt with self-delusion.

 *i wrote one last thing as i leave twenty-two behind.*

- burnt-out ingenues get burned if they continue to flirt with self-delusion.

 I turned twenty-three and.

 The elegy would some something like "relentless self-possession."

-There's this lyric in the song that Phoebe sings—"*and I wake up in the middle of the night / it's like I can feel time moving*"—and it explains this sudden vertigo I've always tried to place, but have been too disoriented to describe.